 Pattaya is a major tourist resort and dentists here are reliant on treating international patients and thus speak English well.
 Similarly, staff in popular hotels and restaurants tend to speak English reasonably well and are otherwise quite accommodating to English-speaking visitors.

 Most dental clinics prefer credit/debit cards as payment; you will want to check with your selected clinic as to which ones they accept.
 A small service fee of 3-4% may apply on credit card charges.

 Pattaya is fortunate to enjoy a tropical climate throughout the year, so anytime is a good time to visit a dentist here, depending on your tolerance for heat, rain, peace and quiet.

 While the summer season may be too hot for some, it is quieter and you are likely to find bargains on flights, accommodation and other activities.
 For most, the cooler winter season from November to February is a good time to visit.
 However, this is the most popular season so you will need to book accommodation and activities in advance.
 June to October is the rainy season, although rains tend to be brief, followed by sunshine.

-Look out for national holidays, festivals and events taking place throughout the year which have a bearing on density of tourism.
+Look out for national holidays, festivals and events taking place throughout the year which have a bearing on the density of tourism.
 For example, the Pattaya Music Festival in March and the Chonburi Buffalo Races in October are well attended, so be sure to book your accommodation early to avoid disappointment.